reelyactive/barnowl-hci/README.md

 The default options are shown above.
 Note that, according to the Bluetooth Core Specification:
 - valid interval & window durations are in the range of 2.5ms to 10.24s
 - the window duration cannot exceed the interval duration

+__barnowl-hci__ will automatically select the appropriate driver based on the platform and environment.
+To instead force a given driver, include the driver option as follows:
+- 'uart' for UART/Serial driver on any OS
+- 'usb' for USB driver on Windows/FreeBSD
+- 'native' for Linux/Android

 ### Test